Robbie632/archeoApp_basic/README.md

 ## ArcheoViz

 ### This is a web application that allows visualisation of t-SNE and PCA projections of flint sample and artefact data.

-This work was originally presented in the paper (ref), link below.
+To use this web application you must first install Docker.

-* First the repository needs to be cloned
+* The repository needs to be cloned

 * Then change directory into the repo: